cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/cube.rst

 Overview
 ========
+A `Cube dataset
+</../reference-manual/javadocs/co/cask/cdap/api/dataset/lib/cube/package-summary.html>`__
-A Cube dataset [link to javadoc] is an implementation of an `OLAP Cube <http://en.wikipedia.org/wiki/OLAP_cube>`__ that is pre-packaged with CDAP.
+is an implementation of an `OLAP Cube <http://en.wikipedia.org/wiki/OLAP_cube>`__ that is pre-packaged with CDAP.
 Cube datasets store multidimensional facts and provide a querying interface for the retrieval of the data.
 Additionally, Cube datasets allows for :term:`exploring` of the data stored in the Cube.

 Storing Data
 ============